DavidSantia/react-redis-quiztool/README.md

 ## Troubleshooting the Redis Websocket

 Launching the whole system loads the sample data into Redis.
 If you want to test out the Redis Websocket by itself, naviage to a test page such as [websocket.org -> Demos -> Echo Test](http://websocket.org/echo.html).

 From here, connect to Redis as follows:

 * Make sure the "Use secure WebSocket (TLS)" box is unchecked
 * Enter the address "ws://localhost:4000"
+* Press Connect

 You should see "CONNECTED" in the Log, as shown.
 ![Figure 2: Debugging Websocket](https://raw.githubusercontent.com/DavidSantia/react-redis-quiztool/master/README-DebugWS.png)